DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 	"id": 1
 }
 ```
+### 1.3.
+Default Block Parameter
+There are a few endpoints that need an extra `defaultBlockParameter` to specify the block that the data is being requested from.
+The `defaultBlockParameter` allows the following options to specify a block:
+* Block Number
+* Block Hash
+* Block Tag
+  * earliest: for the earliest/genesis block
+  * latest: for the latest mined block
+  * pending: for the pending state/transactions

 ## 1.3.2 Input Parameters
  Input parameters for functions will be denoted by using the inline code feature of markdown and will look like `this`
 ## 1.4 References